 Learn more about Fastchoice here.

-Please note students have the right to borrow through any lender and are not limited to only those lenders included on our lists.
+Please note students have the right to borrow through any lender and are not limited to only those lenders included on our list.
 We only offer these lists to help simplify the search process for students and their families.
 We do ask that you notify the Office of Financial Aid if you choose not to utilize a lender from these lists so that we are made aware of your loan application.

 Private Alternative Loan Requirements Effective February 14, 2010

 The Higher Education Opportunity Act of 2008 (HEOA) mandated a number of changes to provide a significant amount of additional information to families who choose to utilize private educational loans.
 Title X of the HEOA changes the disclosure requirements for the Truth in Lending Act (TILA) for private education loans made expressly for post-secondary education expenses.
-These new requirements could delay the receipt of Alternative Loan approvals and disbursements.
+These requirements could delay the receipt of Alternative Loan approvals and disbursements.
 Please plan accordingly.